 This is the date and time when the Managed Cryptographic Object MAY begin to be used.
 This time corresponds to state transition 4 (see Section 3.17).
 The object SHALL NOT be used for any cryptographic purpose before the Activation Date has been reached.
-Once the state transition has occurred, then this attribute SHALL NOT be modified by the server or client.
+Once the state transition from Pre-Active has occurred, then this attribute SHALL NOT be changed or deleted before the object is destroyed